-- (1) The chief executive may, by written notice given to the proponent, declare that the stated area is- - (a) an area of high nature conservation value; or - (b) an area vulnerable to land degradation. - (2) If a person other than the proponent has a registered interest in the stated area the chief executive must not make the declaration without the person's written consent. - (3) The chief executive need not make a declaration for the stated area if the chief executive- - (a) prepares a code for the clearing of vegetation in the area and the proponent does not agree, under section 19H(2), registered means registered under the Land Act 1994 or Land Title Act 1994.
+- (1) The chief executive may, by written notice given to the proponent, declare that the stated area is- - (a) an area of high nature conservation value; or

-- that it is the code for the clearing of vegetation in the area; or - (b) considers the making of the declaration is not in the interests of the State, having regard to the public interest. - (4) In this section-
+- (b) an area vulnerable to land degradation. - (2) If a person other than the proponent has a registered interest in the stated area the chief executive must not make the declaration without the person's written consent. - (3) The chief executive need not make a declaration for the stated area if the chief executive- - (a) prepares a code for the clearing of vegetation in the area and the proponent does not agree, under section 19H(2), that it is the code for the clearing of vegetation in the area; or - (b) considers the making of the declaration is not in the interests of the State, having regard to the public interest. - (4) In this section-